Digital transformation

 For example, the electric meters that allow professionals to read your meter remotely are IoT devices; devices with IoT in engineering projects of all types are becoming increasingly commonplace.
 There are also many ways IoT devices assist in the medical industry to monitor patients and provide care.
 In the construction and architecture fields, IoT devices in cameras and drones can monitor worksites, generate advanced digital renderings of building projects, and more.

-The concept of IoT didn't officially have a name until 1999.
+The concept of IoT applications didn't officially have a name until 1999.
 But one of the earliest examples of an IoT device was a Coca-Cola machine located at Carnegie Mellon University in the early 1980s.
 Local programmers would connect through the Internet to the refrigerated appliance.
 They'd check to see if there was a drink available and if it was cold.
 Only then would they make the trip to purchase one.
 While we think of the smart refrigerator as a relatively new invention, it can be said that it was actually one of the first IoT devices.

 Top 5 IoT Applications in Architecture and Design